claire-wang-gh/ameba-iot-docs/ameba/en/software_tools/trace_tool/src/trace_tool.rst

 When the AGG function is enabled, every packet will be send from UART Tx module with AGG header, which is used for Trace Tool to distinguish multi-path data that from different cores.

-.. only:: RTL8730E

-   The AGG function is used for multi-paths to print logs at the same time, which are KM0, KM4, CA32, BT trace and BT FW logs.

-.. only:: RTL8721D or RTL8711D

 The AGG function is used for multi-paths to print logs at the same time, which are KM0, KM4, BT trace and BT FW logs.

-.. only:: RTL8720EA or RTL8710EC

-   The AGG function is used for multi-paths to print logs at the same time, which are KM4, KR4, BT trace and BT FW logs.

-.. only:: RTL8726EA or RTL8713EC

-   The AGG function is used for multi-paths to print logs at the same time, which are KM4, KR4, DSP, BT trace and BT FW logs.

 - When the AGG function is enabled, hardware will attach AGG header automatically.
 TraceTool can separate logs from different paths according to AGG header.
   In this case, logs from BT trace and BT FW will be saved into files separately and other logs will print on screen.